Genealogy and Family History Services

 Michael Moritz is an avid genealogist with over 15 years of family research experience, having performed research for hundreds of individuals, with ancestry in over 35 countries and records written in over 10 languages.
 He has also taught workshops on a wide variety of topics regarding United States and international research.
 Further information is below.

 About Michael Moritz

-As an attorney, Michael is currently representing Reclaim the Records, a non-profit organization whose goal is to make public records more accessible, in its suit against the New York City Department of Health and Mental Hygiene regarding public access to New York City death certificates from 1949 to 1968.
-Michael has a special interest in European ancestry; while in law school, he published an academic paper on individuals seeking to acquire citizenship of European Union nations based on their ancestry, which has been downloaded over 8,000 times.
+Michael has a special interest in European ancestry and previously published an academic paper on individuals seeking to acquire citizenship of European Union nations based on their ancestry, which has been downloaded over 8,500 times.